 The civil partnership agreement is entered into by the paterfamilias and his spouse or his children with whom they will pool the property or cash that they want to transfer.
-The civil partnership can easily be used for the transfer of shares of companies.
+The civil partnership can easily be used for the transfer of shares of companies but also portfolios.